 position can be held by an existing officer.

-The Board may, at its discretion, form a Board of Advisors, comprised of media
+The Board may, at its discretion, form a Board of Advisers, comprised of media

 professionals and academics of outstanding achievement.
-This Board of Advisors will
+This Board of Advisers will

 provide advice to the AMEJA Board.